 Biography

 Professor Sarah L. Swan is Professor of Law and Dean’s Civil Governance Scholar at Rutgers Law School (Newark).
-She writes and teaches in the areas of torts, state and local government law, criminal law, and family law.
-Her research often explores the growing significance of third-party responsibility as a mechanism of governance in these areas, and engages questions of social justice tort theory, local governance, intersections of public and private legal structures, and the relationship between responsibility and autonomy.
-Professor Swan's scholarship regularly appears in the nation's leading law reviews, including the Harvard Law ReviewYale Law JournalMichigan Law ReviewDuke Law Journal, and the UCLA Law Review.
-Her work has also been cited by multiple courts, including the New York Court of Appeals, the Delaware Supreme Court, and the U.S. Court of Appeals for the Sixth Circuit.
+She is a scholar and teacher of torts, state and local government law, criminal law, and family law.
+Her scholarship regularly appears in the nation's leading law reviews, including the Harvard Law ReviewYale Law JournalMichigan Law ReviewDuke Law Journal, Vanderbilt Law Review, UCLA Law Review, and The Georgetown Law Journal, among others.
+Her work has been cited by multiple courts, including the New York Court of Appeals, the Delaware Supreme Court, and the U.S. Court of Appeals for the Sixth Circuit.

 Publications